European-Camping-Group-Data-Team/terraform_state_artifact_gcs/README.md

 [![Terraform State Artifact](https://github.com/sturlabragason/terraform_state_artifact/actions/workflows/terraform.yml/badge.svg)](https://github.com/sturlabragason/terraform_state_artifact/actions/workflows/terraform.yml)
   `#actionshackathon21`

-The [`European-Camping-Group-Data-Team/terraform_state_artifact`](https://github.com/European-Camping-Group-Data-Team//terraform_state_artifact) action is a composite action that stores your Terraform state file as an encrypted Github workflow artifact and downloads and decrypts the state on subsequent runs.
-Built-in are the actions: [`actions/checkout@v4`](https://github.com/actions/checkout), [`hashicorp/setup-terraform@v3`](https://github.com/hashicorp/setup-terraform) and [`actions/upload-artifact@v4`](https://github.com/actions/upload-artifact).
+The [`European-Camping-Group-Data-Team/terraform_state_artifact_gcs`](https://github.com/European-Camping-Group-Data-Team/terraform_state_artifact_gcs) action is a composite action that stores your Terraform state file as an google storage artifact and downloads and the state on subsequent runs.
+Built-in are the actions: [`hashicorp/setup-terraform@v4`](https://github.com/hashicorp/setup-terraform).

-Be aware that [Github deletes artifacts older then 90 days](https://docs.github.com/en/organizations/managing-organization-settings/configuring-the-retention-period-for-github-actions-artifacts-and-logs-in-your-organization) by default.
-You can [run your pipeline on a schedule](https://docs.github.com/en/actions/learn-github-actions/events-that-trigger-workflows#scheduled-events) to create a new artifact at least once every 90 or 400 days.

 ## [:rocket: What this action does: :rocket:](https://dev.to/sturlabragason/terraformstateartifact-github-action-keeping-the-statefile-with-to-your-code-4d3b)

-- 🛠️ First off, it downloads your repository with [`actions/checkout@v4`](https://github.com/actions/checkout) and then installs terraform using [`hashicorp/setup-terraform@v3`](https://github.com/hashicorp/setup-terraform).
+- 🛠️ It installs terraform using [`hashicorp/setup-terraform@v4`](https://github.com/hashicorp/setup-terraform).
-- :inbox_tray: Using [environment variables](https://docs.github.com/en/actions/learn-github-actions/environment-variables) it downloads the most recent [workflow artifact](https://docs.github.com/en/actions/advanced-guides/storing-workflow-data-as-artifacts) called `terraformstatefile` and decrypts using the user input variable `encryptionkey`.
+- :inbox_tray: Using [environment variables](https://docs.github.com/en/actions/learn-github-actions/environment-variables) it downloads the most recent [workflow artifact](https://docs.github.com/en/actions/advanced-guides/storing-workflow-data-as-artifacts) called `terraformstatefile`.
   - If no artifact with that name is found (maybe it's your first run) then it proceeds with the following.
 - :building_construction: It then proceeds to run `terraform plan` with any flags from the optional variable `custom_plan_flags`
 - 🏢 Next it runs `terraform apply` with any flags from the optional variable`custom_apply_flags`.
   - This can be skipped by setting the optional variable `apply` to `false`.
 - 🗃️ If all is well then Terraform has now produced a statefile `./terraform.tfstate`.
-This file is encrypted using the provided `encryptionkey`.
     - 🤫 I'd recommend getting this from a [`${{secret.variable}}`](https://docs.github.com/en/actions/security-guides/encrypted-secrets) since the output isn't hidden.
 - 💾 Finally the new statefile is uploaded as an artifact!
 #### - :tada: Lather, rinse, repeat! :tada: